St. Bernard Catholic Church (Madison, Wisconsin): St. Bernard Churches

+St. Bernard's Cathedral

-On September 11, 2023, the Apostolic Nunciature in Washington, D.C. alerted the Diocese of Madison that Pope Francis erected St. Bernard's as the new cathedral.
-The Dicastery for Bishops will issue an official decree of erection at a future date.
-Bishop Hying held a press conference in St. Bernard's Church on January 24, 2024, to officially make public the decision of the Holy See.
-Once the renovation of the church building is completed in mid-2025, St. Bernard's will be consecrated as the cathedral.
+In September 2023, Pope Francis erected St. Bernard's as the new cathedral for the Diocese of Madison.
+The Dicastery for Bishops was to issue an official decree of erection at a future date.
+Hying held a press conference at St. Bernard's in January 2024, to announce the decision.
+St. Bernard's would be consecrated as a cathedral in 2026 after the renovation project was completed.

 Pastors

 The following priests have served St. Bernard's as its pastor: